kevinelwell/CyberArkStationSuspendedTool/README.md

 # TODO

-Update documentation
+Update documentation.

-Create interactive script to walk through setting up this tool for your environment Create custom connector that will launch this tool from the PSM for a greater level of security.
+Create interactive script to walk through setting up this tool for your environment.

+Create custom connector that will launch this tool from the PSM for a greater level of security.

 Feedback is welcome.